MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 # Entering Data

-There are many general features that help you enter data in a quick and easy way.
+There are many general features that help you enter data easier, faster, and more accurate.
 The general functions for entering data are described in this article.

 <!-- The examples in this article use the demonstration data.-->

+## Keyboard Shortcuts

+There are several keyboard shortcuts that let you to work "mouse-free" and speed up your data entry, especially with large scale entries and repetitive typing tasks.

+For more information about shortcuts, see [Quick Entry keyboard shortcuts](keyboard-shortcuts.md).

 ## <a name="QuickEntry"></a>Accelerating Data Entry Using Quick Entry